supa-hub/Wilma-kurssienvalinta/README.md

 PLEASE NOTE that oyu haveto put the account Email and password into the quotemarks, SO THESE: "", so for example: sähköposti = "juu@gmail.com",  salasana = "moi123" Then you will have to use inspect element from chrome to get the full Xpath of every course block in the kurssitarjotin in Wilma.
-THese Xpaths you have to insert into the list "elements_list", by putting the xpath between quote marks as before into the [] signs.
+These Xpaths you have to insert into the list "elements_list", by putting the xpath between quote marks as before into the [] signs.
 There are 2 of those kinds of Xpaths already in the code, you can use them as example

-Then Voila, just run the code.
+Then voilà, just run the code.